marksin101/rest-node-go-ffmpeg/README.md

 #### Get all job info
 This part allows you to retrieve info and _id of each job.
-This is crucial in that you can only initialize a job using its _id registered in mongodb
+This is crucial in that you can only initialize a job using its _id registered in mongodb This part also allows you to check the progress of the encoding process
 ####
 var config = {
   method: 'get',